kuldip-datascience/Play_store_eda/README.md

      # Sentiment Subjectivity generally refer to personal opinion, emotion or judgment, which lies in the range of [0,1].

+     # Translated_Review is short explanation of feedback on App by user after using App.

  # CONCLUSION